 With these new guidelines, our advice is to reflect on how you can best implement and follow the guidelines in your practice setting, recognizing each is unique in different ways.
 The Shared Health document recommends primary care clinics band together and provide in-person care at one location and virtual care at others.
 We’ve also heard of other community practices creating zones within their clinic space, so any respiratory or potential COVID-19 cases are seen in an isolated area of the clinic with designated staff and doctors using the stricter PPE guidelines.

 It’s important to consider ordering through Shared Health, even if you have little confidence in their ability to deliver right now.
 They need to know how much demand there is.
 However, it’s also prudent to explore alternative suppliers.
 You can contact us for help.
 For physicians in immediate need, we have a limited supply of some medical and non-medical grade PPE.

 As always, we want to know what you think.
-How will the new PPE guidelines impact your practice.
-How do you want Doctors Manitoba to respond on physicians’ behalf.
+How will the new PPE guidelines impact your practice?
+How do you want Doctors Manitoba to respond on behalf of the medical profession.
 Get in touch and let us know.

 When is an N95 mask required?